zesterer/wavefront/README.md

 # Features

-- Ergonomic API for parsing OBJs from files and [`std::io::Read`]ers.
+- Ergonomic API for parsing OBJs from files and readers.

 - Wrapper types that automatically perform indexing and hide the annoyances of the OBJ format if you just want to grab some triangles.